 Domestic Partner Violence Lawyers In Fairfax

 While domestic violence and other forms of family abuse can represent majors factors that affect the rights and responsibilities of divorcing spouses, you do not need to be married to benefit from legal protections if you are in an abusive situation.
-At Macdowell Law Group P.C., our domestic partner violence attorneys in Fairfax can help you obtain protective orders to help free you from domestic abuse.
+At MacDowell Law Group, P.C., our domestic partner violence attorneys in Fairfax can help you obtain protective orders to help free you from domestic abuse.

 If you or your children are suffering abuse from a domestic partner, seek legal help as soon as possible.
-Contact our McLean family law lawyers online or call (703) 277-2811 to schedule an appointment to discuss your situation.
+Contact our Fairfax family law lawyers online or call (703) 277-2811 to schedule an appointment to discuss your situation.

 Are You Eligible for a Protective Order?